 A swift half century of the Campaign for Real Ale

-The Campaign for Real Ale is pleased to announce the forthcoming book celebrating the first 50 years of the campaign.
+The Campaign for Real Ale is pleased to announce the publication of 50 years of CAMRA, celebrating the first 50 years of the campaign.
 Written by beer writer Laura Hadland, the book is full of first hand accounts from members and volunteers and details some of the highs and lows of a campaigning organisation that has been championing consumers, pubs and breweries for half a century.

 50 Years of CAMRA

 How people power has helped to preserve traditional British beer, cider and perry.
 This is the tale of a swift half century of one of the world’s most successful consumer organisations.